How to revamp your company’s employee performance review

 A manager who challenges an employee directly, but doesn’t care personally, will come off as obnoxious and aggressive.
 Conversely, an overly empathetic manager who is unable to share negative feedback deprives their employee of the chance to learn and grow.

 The worst managers don’t pass along genuine advice and only share feedback when it’s politically expedient for them.
 They’re guilty of manipulative insincerity.
 Scott says that the best managers practice impromptu radical candor.

 When you see somebody do something fantastic in a meeting, speak up right then, she says.
 When someone screws up, tell the person in private immediately after the meeting.

 “You have to have the presence of mind and emotional discipline to have that two-minute conversation.
 You have to be willing to be late to your next meeting or have slack time in your schedule,” adds Scott.

-2. Encourage employees to take ownership of their careers by choosing development tracks or career paths and then decide what they need to achieve their goals, like classes, stretch assignments, or rotations in other areas of the company.
+- Encourage employees to take ownership of their careers by choosing development tracks or career paths and then decide what they need to achieve their goals, like classes, stretch assignments, or rotations in other areas of the company.

-4. Corporate cultural support of candid conversations about what’s working and what needs improvement among co-workers, bosses, and subordinates.
+- Foster a culture that encourages candid conversations about what’s working and what needs improvement among co-workers, bosses, and subordinates.

 - Measure employee performance against objective individual, team, and/or position-related key performance indicators (KPIs).
 Don’t punish those who rank lower than others in the company, as long as they meet their KPIs.
 If they continually fail to meet KPIs, counsel them into different positions.